SVemulapalli/WebFundamentals/src/content/en/tools/chrome-devtools/accessibility/navigation.md

 {% include "web/_shared/contributors/robdodson.html" %}

-This guide is intended to help users who primarily rely on assistive technology, like a screen reader, to access Chrome DevTools.
+This guide is intended to help users who primarily rely on assistive technology, such as screen readers, to access Chrome DevTools.

 Before starting, it helps to have a mental model of how the DevTools interface is structured.
 The DevTools are divided into a series of **panels** which are